wyhitcs/team-letsencrypt/draftv1.md

 ###2.5.2 Implementation Strategy

 The key to implement variability and configurability is using interface.
 All the interfaces need to be implemented are stored in the file `interface.py`.
 In the [developer guide](https://letsencrypt.readthedocs.org/en/latest/contributing.html) announce that what interface should be implemented by a specific kind of class.
-The interface.py and the developer guide together draw a outline for the let’s encrypt: what configuration can be done, what parameter can be specified, what Operation System it should support, what plugin it should support.
-Hence the variability and configurability has been implemented.
+The interface.py and the developer guide together draw an outline for the let’s encrypt: what configuration can be done, what parameter can be specified, what Operation System it should support, what plugin it should support.
+Hence the variability and configurability have been implemented.

 ###2.5.3 Evolution History of Variability and Configurability

 The Let’s Encrypt had already included many features in the first released version.
 More features are added in the following releases.
 The contributions focus mainly on the support for Operation Systems, different versions of python, improvements of configuration file and command line flags, support for new plugins, and implementations of more ACME challenge solutions.

 Release note is a good method to figure out the evolution history.
-To see the changes of the given releases in Let’s Encrypt , we inspect the github milestone for the following releases:
+To see the changes of the given releases in Let’s Encrypt , we inspect the GitHub milestone for the following releases:

 - [0.1.1](https://github.com/letsencrypt/letsencrypt/issues?q=milestone%3A0.1.1)- This version includes important bugfixes over the Public Beta / 0.1.0 version:
 1) fixed a confusing UI path that caused some users to repeatedly renew their certs; 2) completed numerous Apache configuration parser fixes; 3) fixed `--webroot` permission handling for non-root users.